-‘Murder She Baked, Just Desserts’: Hallmark Mystery Movie Stars Alison Sweeney
+‘Murder She Baked: Just Desserts’ — Hallmark Mystery Movie Stars Alison Sweeney

 Production Credits

-Murder She Baked: Just Desserts on Hallmark Movies And Mysteries was produced by A Shortcake Production, Brad Krevoy Television and Stephanie Germain Productions.
+Murder She Baked: Just Desserts on Hallmark Movies And Mysteries was produced by A Shortcake Production, Brad Krevoy Television, and Stephanie Germain Productions.

 There are several executive producers for Murder She Baked: Just Desserts.
 Brad Krevoy, Stephanie Germain, and Jonathan Axelrod.
 Also listed as executive producers are: Alan Ett, Susie Belzberg, Eric Jarboe, Amanda Phillips Atkins, Jimmy Townsend, Alison Sweeney, and Nancey Silvers.

-According to Broadway World, you can watch Murder She Baked: Just Desserts this Sunday, March 26, at 9/8 p.m.
-Central on Hallmark Movies And Mysteries.
+According to Broadway World, you can watch Murder She Baked: Just Desserts this Sunday, March 26 at 9/8 p.m.
+Central on Hallmark Movies and Mysteries.
 Last Sunday, the movie Dead Over Heels debuted.

 [Featured Image by Bettina Strauss/Crown Media]